jmgurvitch/art-of-data/designing_studies.md

 5. Why can't an observational study show causation?

+   An observational study documents what occurs without external interference, so we cannot confirm that changes in one factor change another.

 7. What reasons might a researcher have for choosing one type of study over another?

+   Experimental studies are vastly more expensive, regulation-laden, and slower than observational studies.
+Observational studies can suggest viable paths for future experimental studies.
+Correlative data can also be collected faster; in the COVID-19 pandemic, for example, we can't wait around to perform rigorous experimental studies and need the data in real time, and huge sample sets can help with the correlation.

 ## Sample Frame
 1. What is a **sample frame**, and how is that different from a sample?